edgelesssys/marblerun.sh/content/docs/additional-workflows/update-manifest.md

 Please do not define other values except than `SecurityVersion` value for a package, as Marblerun will refuse to accept such an Update Manifest.

 Also, if an Update Manifest was already set and you want to deploy another update on top of it too, you can!
-Just make sure that the new Update Manifest contains each specified package as the old one does, and that the `SecurityVersion` is indeed higher than defined in the previous Update Manifest, as downgrades are obviously not supported for security reasons without completely redeploying your service mesh.
+Just make sure that the new Update Manifest contains each specified package as the old one does, and that the `SecurityVersion` is indeed higher than defined in the previous Update Manifest, as downgrades are not supported for security reasons.

 ## Deploying an Update Manifest
 Similar to other operations, an Update Manifest can be deployed e.g. with the help of the CLI.
 Note that for this operation, you need to specify one of your defined `Admins` certificates as a TLS client certificate, combined with the according private key.